 Snapshot: The Royal Mail Ship ST. HELENA is the very last in a long line of passenger, mail and cargo ships that connected the mother country to her dependents; in this case the dependency is the remote and beautiful South Atlantic island of St. Helena.
 An airport, nearing completion, will put the island residents within five hours of Johannesburg instead of five days to and from Cape Town, and apart from the convenience for the island’s population, it is hoped that foreign visitors will come in larger numbers for a holiday stay.
 St. Helena’s remoteness was, for some, its principal attraction, coupled with a true liner voyage albeit rather smaller than the QUEEN MARY 2, the only other true ocean liner afloat.
 So, if you act fast, there is still time to experience a unique combination — space available.
-The extended service will include additional round voyages from Cape Town to St. Helena and Ascension into February 2018.
+The extended service will include additional round voyages from Cape Town to St. Helena and Ascension into early 2018.

 Ship, Year Delivered & Passengers: ST. HELENA (built 1990 & 156 passengers)

 Passenger Profile: The local population is referred to as Saints so they may be of any age, while the generally older visitors hail from South Africa, Great Britain (as the island is a dependency), other Europeans and some Americans.
 The RMS, as she is affectionately known, also carries passengers’ pets.

 Passenger Decks: 4 decks with an elevator serving three of the four.